October 21, 2024

 Developers are unaware of zero-day exploits, which makes them a direct way for hackers to take control of systems, breach data, and steal important records.
 For many years, there was no effective way of preventing zero-day exploits other than pouring millions of dollars into red teaming and bug bounties.

-Palo Alto Networks has integrated AI in cybersecurity defense against zero-day vulnerabilities.
+Palo Alto Networks has integrated AI cybersecurity defense against zero-day vulnerabilities.
 By actively monitoring applications and broader systems, AI can instantly detect when a zero-day exploit occurs, rapidly mobilizing forces to protect against further damage while alerting cybersecurity teams.

 Artificial intelligence monitoring offers a 0.011% false positive rate and a 92% true positive rate, radically cutting down the severity of zero-day exploits and providing a world-class defense against this rising threat.

-By incorporating AI in cybersecurity, Palo Alto Networks keeps billions of dollars in capital safe by reducing the past threat of zero-day vulnerabilities by over 90%.
+By incorporating AI cybersecurity, Palo Alto Networks keeps billions of dollars in capital safe by reducing the past threat of zero-day vulnerabilities by over 90%.

 IBM: Automating Threat Response and Detection on a Global Attack Surface